FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Method

+The cross-modality integration components we proposed require diverse combinations of text and images for effective training.
+However, existing datasets construct QA pairs based on images, where the constraints of fixed visual content lead to monotonous and limited textual diversity.
+A more direct approach is to first ensure textual diversity, then generate corresponding visual content to match the rich variety of QA pairs.
+Based on this principle, we propose text-driven VQA synthesis, as shown in Figure \ref{fig:data stage}, which shifts the emphasis from visual content to textual richness and diversity.

-As shown in Figure \ref{fig:data stage}, our process begins with carefully selecting high-quality captions from an extensive caption pool.
-These initial captions are then enriched with LLMs, producing detailed and nuanced textual descriptions that capture various visual and contextual attributes.
-These enriched descriptions serve as prompts for diffusion model, which generates images closely aligned with the provided textual context.
-Simultaneously, we utilize the enriched descriptions as input content, leveraging the LLM again to construct diverse QA pairs, ensuring broad coverage across multiple-choice questions, multi-turn dialogues, reasoning-based tasks.
-This step distinguishes our method from traditional visual-first or MLLM-based approaches.
+Our process begins with carefully selecting high-quality captions.
+These captions are then enriched with LLM, producing detailed and nuanced textual descriptions that capture various visual and contextual attributes.
+These enriched descriptions serve as prompts for diffusion model, which generates images closely aligned with the textual context.
+Simultaneously, we utilize the descriptions as input content, leveraging the LLM again to construct diverse QA pairs, ensuring broad coverage across multiple-choice, multi-turn dialogues and reasoning tasks.
+This step distinguishes our method from traditional image-first or MLLM-based approaches.
 Directly leveraging comprehensive textual data significantly enhances the model's understanding and representation of visual contexts.

-Generative models inherently introduce challenges, including ambiguity, missing and inconsistencies.
-To address these issues, we implement a rigorous, multi-stage filtering process, with clearly defined criteria detailed in Appendix \ref{QA Pairs Data Filtering}.
-Examples of our prompts and QA pairs are provided in Appendix \ref{Prompt Design and Data Generation}.

-By placing textual content at the heart of the dataset construction process, our approach offers a scalable, adaptable, and robust method for synthesizing diverse and high-quality QA datasets.
-This language-driven framework thus provides a fresh perspective on multimodal data creation, highlighting the essential role of textual richness in enhancing model comprehension and performance.
+In Appendix \ref{Synthesized Language-Driven Framework Process}, we provide a detailed breakdown of our data synthesis process.
+Our approach combines prompt engineering with a rigorous, multi-stage filtering pipeline to design diverse QA tasks, ensuring high standards of quality and alignment across modalities.
+Through this way, our model is equipped with various QA data, enabling comprehensive training of cross-modality integration.